muritane/coordination-architecture/metrics_under_constraint.md

 Different evaluators must be able to apply the metric and reach compatible outcomes.

-If evaluation depends on unique insight or intent, the metric is internal.
+If evaluation depends on unique insight or taste, the metric is internal.

 ---

 ## Degrees of Freedom and the Generality Tax

 Systems differ in:

 - available DOFs,
 - exercised DOFs,
 - retained latent flexibility.

 General-purpose systems:

-- pay ongoing cost to preserve unused DOFs,
+- preserve unused DOFs at ongoing cost,
-- retain adaptability as a reserve.
+- retain adaptability as reserve capacity.

 Specialized systems:

-- collapse state-space,
+- collapse state space,
 - maximize throughput along narrow axes,
 - discard flexibility.

-Metrics that ignore this distinction impose a **generality tax** by construction.
+Metrics that ignore this distinction impose a **generality tax by construction**.

 ---